The $4 billion problem designers can’t shake

 Fighting fakes on the supply side is only part of the battle.
 Equally important is reducing consumer demand, says BOA founder Beth Dickstein—arguably a much more difficult task.
 After all, counterfeiters are just giving people what they want: the look of an expensive chair without the expense.

-Be Original has a couple strategies.
+Be Original Americas has a couple strategies.
 First, it has annual student fellowships to train the next generation of designers and business leaders about the value of authentic design.
-“Even within our industry, it’s not necessarily taught at the universities anymore: How original design can be distinguished and who the designer was behind it,” says Simone Vingerhoets, managing director of Ligne Roset Americas.
+“Even within our industry, it’s not necessarily taught at the universities anymore: How original design can be distinguished and who the designer was behind it,” says Simone Vingerhoets, executive vice president of Ligne Roset North America.
 Last year’s fellowship took place virtually and attracted more than 3,400 students from 33 countries.
 Sessions included everything from a webinar on how the famed British manufacturer Anglepoise developed a spring that reinvented lighting in 1932 to an exclusive tour of the Danish silversmith Georg Jensen.

-Be Original also opens membership to designers and manufacturers of all stripes, including architecture firms.
+Be Original Americas also opens membership to designers and manufacturers of all stripes, including architecture firms.
 Architects may not be the most obvious advocates of designer furniture.
 But many architects actually design furniture themselves.
 More importantly, many architects spec furniture for their clients—and a lot of it.
 Think about the number of chairs and tables that go into a new office space for a large tech company.
 Now multiply that by hundreds or even thousands for a big firm like Gensler, which has more than 3,500 clients and does $1.55 billion in billings each year.
 Not a single project uses knockoffs.
 “Even prior to Be Original Americas, we had a policy of no knockoffs,” says Gensler’s Kenneth Baker.
 “We’ll say in a design presentation [to clients], ‘If you can’t afford the fur coat, buy a wool coat.
 Don’t buy the fake fur.’
 The firms that I’m working with are on board.
 They want their design to represent their brand.
 It’s a brand statement that they’re not plagiarizing.”

 The bigger challenge is educating general consumers.
 How do you persuade cost-conscious buyers to invest in authentic design when they can snag something similar-looking for less than half the price?
 I took an informal survey on Twitter to gather stories about who buys knockoffs and why.
 One person said he couldn’t rationalize spending more than $5,000 on an original Eames lounge chair because he has small children, and they would destroy it.
 Another told me he owns several of Herman Miller’s Aeron chairs, the O.G. ergonomic work chair designed by Bill Stumpf and Don Chadwick in 1994, because he sees them as an investment in his health, and knockoffs don’t match the quality.
 But he has no problem buying counterfeit accent chairs, including Mies van der Rohe’s Modernist masterpiece, the Barcelona Chair, which retails for an eye-popping $6,500.
 “The Barcelona Chair was made in 1929 and the patents have long expired,” he says.
 “I like the look, but couldn’t justify paying for the original especially with my dogs and daughter.
 We got [the replicas] from Costco.”